DEPA: Self-Supervised Audio Embedding for Depression Detection: Introduction

 \section{Introduction}

 Depression, a disease of considerable attention, has been affecting more than 300 million people worldwide.
-With the severity of depression growing without an adequate cure, a person with such illness will suffer from multiple symptoms, including insomnia, loss of interest, and at the extreme end, committing suicide.
 An increasing amount of research has been conducted on automatic depression detection and severity prediction, in particular, from conversational speech, which has embedded crucial information about one's mental state.
-However, the models so far are heavily restricted by the limited amount of depression data.
-This data sparsity has caused difficulty in accuracy enhancement and reproduction.
+Despite recent advances in deep learning, automatic depression detection from speech remains a challenging task.

+Since depression is a complicated mental disorder consisting of various symptoms, utilizing traditional feature extraction methods for emotion recognition might lack precision in asserting each individual's mental state.
+Previous exploration has covered commonly-used emotion-related features such as COVAREP~\cite{degottex_covarep_2014}, general-purpose audio features including log-Mel spectrogram (LMS), and combination of Short-Time Fourier Transform (STFT) and Mel-Frequency Cepstral Coefficients (MFCC)~\cite{rejaibi2019mfcc}, and speaker-related audio embedding like i-vector~\cite{Cummins2014}.
+However, as these features are not tailored for application in assessing mental disorders, thus could be less efficient towards such a task with high specificity.

+Another characteristic of depression is that usually only one single label (diagnosis results) is provided for a multi-turn interview.
+Specifically, during a session with a doctor, it would be impossible to give a specific label $y_t \in \{0,1\}$, representing the mental state (depressed or healthy) for each time step $t$.
+Here $t$ can be chosen on any arbitrary level, such as phone-, word- or sentence-level.
+Those long sequences subsequently influence depression detection performance.
+Previous work has hinted that extracting embeddings on segment-level (e.g., sentence, response) might benefit performance~\cite{rejaibi2019mfcc}, while modeling depression via a stationary, time-step independent representation is likely to fail~\cite{AlHanai2018}.
+Hence, a successful audio-embedding for depression detection needs to be extracted on sequence-level (e.g., spoken sentence/utterance), to capture rich, long-term spoken context as well as emotional development within an interview.